stronnag/mwptools/samples/radar_sim/README.md

 ## Overview

-`mwp-radar-sim` is a simulator for the MSP based inav-radar protocol.
+`mwp-inav-radar-sim` is a simulator for the MSP based inav-radar protocol.
 It simulates 4 aircraft, flying from central location, staying withing a defined range, with specified speed and altitude.
 The values for heading, speed and altitude have random perturbations applied during the simulation and 'fly' within a specified range of defined start point.

+`mwp-mavlink-traffic-sim` is a simulator for the  MAVLink TRAFFIC REPORT protocol.
+It behaves in a similar fashion.

 ## Building

-`mwp-radar-sim` is not built by default, it is necessary to:
+Niether simulator is built by default, it is necessary to:

 ```
 cd mwptools/samples/mwp-radar-sim